 - Micro-Finance Institutions (MFIs) which can carry out only credit operations.

 At the end of 2009, there were a total of 33 banks in Cambodia, with an additional 3 representative offices of foreign banks observing business development in the country.
 Twenty licensed MFIs and 26 rural credit operators were also operating countrywide to provide microfinance services to rural and urban households.
 The increasing number of banking institutions and the modernization of banking products and services has led to an improvement in intermediation, as well as heightened confidence in the banking sector.

 In December 2007, the National Bank of Cambodia issued another Prakas to enable MFIs to apply for Microfinance Deposit-taking licenses (MDI) which allow them to take deposits from the public.
 To date, AMK is one of only four MFIs that have been granted such a license.

 Highlights & Publications

-AMK is one of the leading MFIs in Cambodia, covering all of Cambodia's 24 provinces and all major cities.
+AMK is one of the leading MFIs in Cambodia, covering all of Cambodia's 24 provinces and cities.

 News & Events